peter1749/banking-sql-analysis/README.md

-Banking Risk & Revenue Analysis (SQL Project)
+Financial Risk & Revenue Analysis (SQL Project)

 Overview
 This project analyzes a banking dataset to evaluate: